Skip to content

 Short answers, pulled from the story.

-When did Jayavarman VII build hospitals across his kingdom?
+What did Jayavarman VII build during his reign?